 Go outside.
 Whether you sit on the beach, bird watch, or take a walk through a park, simply being outside can help you feel more alert and mentally refreshed.

 Talk to your doctor.
 Keep track of what times of day you feel most tired.
 Does it get worse after treatment?
 What makes it better?
-When you share this with your doctor, she may suggest that you try different medication or look for other causes of your fatigue.
+When you share this with your doctor, they may suggest that you try different medication or look for other causes of your fatigue.